xujiaao/android-firmata/README.md

 **IoT Library for Android Developers.
 Inspired by [Johnny-Five].**

-Android-Firmata is a client library of [Firmata] written in Kotlin.
+Android-Firmata is a client library of [Firmata] written in **Kotlin**.
-It allows controlling Arduino (or other boards, such as [NodeMcu]...) which runs Firmata Protocol from your Android application.
+It allows controlling Arduino (or other boards, such as [NodeMcu]...) which runs Firmata Protocol from your Android Application.

 ## Get Started